-Jerusalem's first temple, built by King Solomon, was destroyed in 586 B.C.
+Work on Jerusalem's first temple was started by King Solomon of Israel around 966 - 965 B.C.
+God's house of prayer for all people was completed in 958.
+Sadly, it was totally destroyed by the Babylonians in 586 B.C.
 Although the foundations of a second temple (in the same location as the first) were laid about 535 B.C., by the time of King Herod the building had suffered significant decay and assaults from armies.
-Herod began rebuilding Jerusalem's temple (known as the second or Herod's temple) in 20 B.C.
+Herod began rebuilding Jerusalem's temple (and the believed Wailing Wall) in 20 B.C.